 3. Seeing the Encontro das Aguas (Meeting of Waters)

 The official start of the Amazon is where the white-water Solimões River meets the black-water Rio Preto.
 I had seen a Meeting of the Waters in the state of Rondônia once, and it’s quite a sight.
 I wanted to see another.

 #1 and #2 were engaging sights and I’m glad I did both, but having visited them with locals unquestionably added to the experience, because of good company and I got to enjoy activities that are an integral part of Brazilian life.

 We skipped #3.
 It was time to leave.
 I am not a city person.
 After a week I’m generally done with a city whether it’s because of the heat, the chaos, the noise, the number of people, or a combination of all of those.
 By then I no longer care about a list, I just want to leave.
 Even when that lists consists of only three items.

 Having stayed in Manaus for two weeks was exceptional (a result of the car troubles), and the reason it hadn’t bothered me was largely because we stayed in a residential area, comfortably with our Couchsurfing hosts.

 When it’s in the Grand Scheme of Things

 Little did we know that when we crossed the Amazon River south, our ferry plied over that Meeting of the Waters, so we did get to see it after all.
-Not with a guided tour in some expensive little boat, but on a local ferry.
+It was the start of our BR319 adventure; driving the worst highway in Brazil.

 As I stood upstairs in the passenger’s room and leaned against the open window, a guy next to me started playing his guitar and with a companion sang a beautiful gospel duet as we crossed from black into white water, turning it almost into a spiritual experience.